MartinHerren/QrssPiG/README.md

  - Upload them via scp or ftp, or just save locally.
 Or any combination of uploads and local saves

 ## Installation
-### Install from Debian repository
+### Install from Debian 9 repository
-There is a Debian Strech (Debian 9) repository with binaries for amd64 and armhf (Raspberry).
+There is a Debian Stretch (Debian 9) repository with binaries for amd64 and armhf (Raspberry).
 To add the repository:
 Create a file /etc/apt/sources.list.d/hb9fxx.list containing
 ```
 deb https://debian.hb9fxx.ch/debian/ dev/